pintergreg/pintergreg.github.io/cv/index.typ

 - at Corvinus University of Budapest
     - ANETI Lab, Corvinus Institute of Advanced Studies
-    - Institute of Data Analytics and Information Systems
+    - Department of Network Science, Institute of Data Analytics and Information Systems
 - from 2022-06-01

 === university research assistant